 - George Fox is classified by U.S. News & World Report as a "best regional university."
 The school is ranked in the first tier of the publication's "Best Regional Universities (West)" category.

-- George Fox is ranked among the nation's leaders in percentage of students studying abroad.
+- George Fox is consistently ranked among the nation's leaders in percentage of students studying abroad.

-- U.S. News & World Report ranks George Fox No. 6 among Regional Universities (West) in the publication's 2013-14 rankings of the "Best Colleges for Veterans."
+- U.S. News & World Report ranked George Fox No. 24 among Regional Universities (West) in the publication's 2015-16 rankings of the "Best Colleges for Veterans."